MAK-Ahmed/Stock-analysis/README.md

 ## Summary
 ### Advantages or disadvantages

-* Advantages to refactoring code are that some pieces of code that minimally change, do not need to be edited.
+* Advantages to refactoring code are that some pieces of code that minimally change, do not need to be edited. it allwos for patterns to be recoognized between codes, making the run time faster with use.
+Having loops to run the data make it beneficial to quickly run the same script numerous times.
 * Disadvantages include being able to follow along with the code and understand what is requested.
-In some places, the code is not clear, thus requiring further analysis
+In some places, the code is not clear, thus requiring further analysis.
+Another disadvantage to refractoring code is making it too specific to the code being run.
+For example, if the code is being used for 2017 and this is specifically listed, the user would need to make sure that when runnign 2018 data, it got changed in the code. if column names are changed, these would also need to be updated.
-* Dhe original script was utilized to review why pieces of code were not working.
+* Using original verses refracturing code also has benefits.
+It allows a user to be able to run code on a specific data set.
+Writing original code may be easier, allowing for details to be put in, but when passed along to someone else, may be complex to read.
+Using refracturing is more of a clean up process.
+It does not allow for the same code to be writtin multiple times in different ways, but allows core code to be copied over from one to another.